altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 mn:K
 }
 {
-~Kent did not dream~
+~Kent could not remember the last time he had a dream~ ~But today...~
-~He never did~
+~He dreamed of a ship: one he vaugly remembered from his childhood, imposing and nonsensical - he knew every detail about it~ ~It was a continuation of a dream he had long ago, he had been here before~ ~He saw the tear across the deck of the ship where the tower used to be~ ~He knew every person - each hiding below deck~
+~And he knew people were missing, but not who~
 *He woke up*
-~Around him was a heavy silence, what sounded like static in the distance~ ~He was on a bed~
+~He stared up at the ceiling absorbing that dream~ ~Around him was a heavy silence, what sounded like static in the distance~ ~He was on a bed~
 'K::Too early, no alarm'
-~He had his clothes on still - as if someone had just tossed him there~ ~He saw distance fluorescent tubes, and a ceiling of empty darkness~ *He jolted up from the hospital bed*
+~He had his clothes on still - as if someone had just tossed him there~ ~He saw distant fluorescent tubes, and a ceiling of empty darkness~ *He jolted up from the hospital bed*
 ~The walls around him were particle board, makeshift~ ~The top of the wall did not reach the ceiling~